 By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall update the table below with «Customer Name»’s annual Tier 1 Block Amount for the upcoming Fiscal Year as calculated pursuant to section 4.3 of the body of this Agreement.

+1.1.1 «Customer Name»

 Drafter’s Note: Leave table blank at contract signing.